mpat247/Blackjack/README.md

 # Blackjack
-Created a basic functional black jack game in Java and in Python
+Created a basic functional black jack game in Java